patrickboateng/geolysis/geolab-excel-addin/README.md

 **Note**: _This step is Optional but highly recommended, this provides intellisense on the custom functions_

 - Download the **ExcelDna.IntelliSense64.xll** addin [here](https://github.com/Excel-DNA/IntelliSense/releases/tag/v1.4.2).
-- Follow the same steps [**above**](#install-soil-classifier-addin) to load addin.
+- Follow the same steps [**above**](#install-addin) to load addin.

 ## Documentation

-_A comprehensive documentation is underway, for now use documentation provided in Microsoft Excel to learn about custom functions_
+_A comprehensive documentation is underway, for now, use documentation provided in Microsoft Excel to learn about custom functions_

 The two functions provided are as follows: